herotechcourse/kotlin-lotto-precourse/README.md

 - **Profit Calculation:**
 The profit will be calculated by dividing total winnings to the total money spent and will be shown in a percentage format.

+- **Process Lotto:**
+Main part of running process where it initiates different processes of input reading and creating statistics.

 ### Prize Class:

 Would be an enum class containing all prizes based on the number of matching cards necessary to win them, together with their monetary value in descending order.